December 20, 2020

 #2.
 Cardio + podcast

-When I go to the gym, I do a 60-80 minute cardio session during which I do a fast-paced walk maximum uphill.
-This gives me quite a good physical load (because I constantly climb uphill for more than an hour) but also I am able to remain focused in order to listen to the podcast.
+When I used to go to the gym, I was doing a 60-80 minute cardio session during which I did a fast-paced walk maximum uphill.
+This gave me quite a good physical load (because I constantly climb uphill for more than an hour) but also I was able to remain focused enough to listen to a podcast.

 I tried to listen to a podcast episode while doing a more intense workout session (with heavy-lifting, etc.).
 That decision did not go well.
 My brain was in “self-defense” mode and focused on surviving an exhausting workout (because the instructor was pushing hard) rather than carefully listening to the podcast and digesting new ideas I’ve heard.